 Page speed has been a ranking factor for quite a while now.
 Having a mobile-friendly site has also been a factor for a while.
 Google has even mentioned that there is no future for websites that are not mobile-friendly.
 It’s no wonder that mobile traffic accounts for more than half of the global web traffic.
 Consequently, mobile search has become one of the 7 most important trends for successful digital marketing.

-Now all of that is less important because one of the main Google ranking factors of 2018 was having a fast mobile page.
+Now all of that is less important because one of the main Google ranking factors of 2018 and later was having a fast mobile page.
 Google basically combined two of its major ranking factors to make one of the most important ones.

 Plus, the research points to this being what the users want.
 Studies tell us that 53% of people will leave a mobile site if they need to wait more than three seconds for it to load.

 Naturally, we can’t say that page speed doesn’t matter anymore.
 It was one of the most crucial SEO ranking factors in 2018 and onwards, and it still is.

 Your average page loading time still has a huge effect on your bottom line because users don’t want to bother themselves with slow pages, and they will usually give up on them entirely unless they are quick to load.

 To understand how real this is, take Amazon, for example.
 They have stated before that just one second more in loading times can cost them $1.6 billion in sales annually.
 Bear in mind that this was some seven years ago.
 People are even less understanding of slow load times today.

 The recommendation is that your average load time is three seconds only, which is the same for mobile site as we previously mentioned.